Census Designated Places (CDPs): What They Are & Why They Matter for Payroll Tax Accuracy

 City regulators enforce their labor standards, so a company that underpays due to misidentifying a worker’s location could face fines or owe back pay.

-Some cities and counties levy income or payroll taxes on residents and workers.
-Usually, those taxes stop at the city line.
-Employees living or working in a CDP outside the city generally wouldn’t owe the city’s tax.
+Whether a work or home location falls in a CDP directly affects payroll tax withholding.
+Some cities and counties levy income or payroll taxes on residents and workers — and those taxes typically stop at the city line.

 Geolocation-Based Compensation Practices